8-Inch Nonstick Skillets

 “They're so cute!” said nearly everyone who walked by me while I was testing these little pans.
 And my coworkers were right: An 8-inch nonstick skillet does seem positively adorable next to a 10- or 12-inch version.
 But these petite pans are useful in their own right.
 They're perfect for making a couple of fried eggs or an omelet, for cooking recipes scaled down for one or two people, and for toasting nuts, spices, seeds, bread crumbs, garlic, and more.

-To find the best 8-inch nonstick skillet, we studied the market and chose eight pans, priced from $16.99 to $109.95, including one from OXO, the maker of our winning 12-inch nonstick skillet.
+To find the best 8-inch nonstick skillet, we studied the market and chose eight pans, priced from about $15.00 to $110.00, including one from OXO, the maker of our winning 12-inch nonstick skillet.
 Four of the pans were traditional nonstick, and the other four were ceramic nonstick, an alternative coating often marketed as “green” or “environmentally friendly.”
 All the pans were perfluorooctanoic acid (PFOA)–free.

 We tested the pans extensively, starting with a dry egg test in which we cooked eggs one after another, with no oil or butter, until they started to stick or until we hit 50 eggs.
 Next we made omelets, scalloped potatoes, and scrambled eggs in each pan, beating them up a bit along the way to simulate long-term use: We washed them repeatedly, subjected them to thermal shock (heating them and then plunging them into an ice bath), and banged them on a concrete ledge to test their construction.
 Finally, we repeated the dry egg challenge at the end of testing to see how the nonstick surfaces held up over time.
 So does it matter which little nonstick skillet you buy?
 If you care about not having flakes of nonstick coating in your food, it does.